 An adjacent case has a far more local flavour, with a collection of dolls dressed as Pearly Kings & Queens.
-Recognised by their clothing covered with patterns of mother-of-pearl buttons, they are an iconic London image.
+Sporting clothing covered with patterns of mother-of-pearl buttons, they are an iconic London image.
 Founded by Henry Croft in 1875, the Pearly Kings & Queens is organisation continues to raise money for many charities.

 Passing by cases of dolls’ houses from the mid-1800s and much-loved teddy bears – Pollock’s Toy Museum claims to have the world’s oldest example, Eric at a grand old age of 113 – I reclaim another treasured childhood memory, Basil Brush.